A WSS 100X Women Creating Change (3)

 Topics may include the history of lesbian and gay culture(s) in the U.S., lesbian and gay civil rights movements, questions of sexual identity formation in historical and cultural contexts, lesbian and gay literature, and how these communities have responded to societal issues such as racism, classism, sexism, healthcare crises, and anti-gay violence.
 Only one version of A WSS 202 may be taken for credit.

-An introduction to issues of concern to contemporary women and men.
-Within the context of difference identified by race, class, and sexuality, the course is organized around a variety of topics, which may include the following: body politics; relationships, families, and households; living in a global economy; work, wages, and welfare; women’s health; women and crime; environmental concerns; masculinities; artistic and musical expression; and making change in one’s community.
+An introduction to issues of concern to contemporary women, men, and gender diverse people.
+Within the context of difference identified by race, class, and sexuality, the course is organized around a variety of topics, which may include the following: body politics; education; relationships, families, and households; living in a global economy; work, wages, and welfare; health and well-being; crime, policing, and incarceration; environmental concerns; masculinities; artistic and musical expression; and making change in one's community.
 Designed for but not limited to non-majors.
-May not be offered in 2023-2024.

 A WSS 217 (= A MUS 217) Women and Music (3)